 Okay, please don’t laugh.
 I’m not the best ligature builder on the planet, big deal.
 In any event, this concludes the creation of the glyph.
 But how do we get it to work?

 Creating the ligature feature

 Ligatures work through OpenType features.
 Glyphs can create them automatically for you if it finds properly named ligatures among your glyphs.
-Just open your Font Info (Cmd-I), go to the Features tab and hit the circled arrow button in the bottom left:
+Just open File > Font Info (Cmd-I), go to the Features tab and hit the Update button in the bottom left: